Updated 2026-04-25

 No. Streaming only changes transport; pricing is still per-token and identical to non-streaming calls.

-Python + DeepSeek V4 is the fastest path to a production LLM stack in 2026: one SDK you already know, a model that holds its own against GPT-4o and Claude Sonnet, and a price tag small teams can actually afford.
+Python + DeepSeek V4 is the fastest path to a production LLM stack in 2026: one SDK you already know, named Pro and Flash routes you can actually deploy, and a price tag small teams can still afford against GPT 5.4 and Claude.